Dental Hygiene in Lloydminster, AB

 Dental Hygiene | Tooth Suite Family Dentistry | General Dentist | Lloydminster

-• Tenderness or Discomfort – Plaque, calculus, and bacteria irritate the gums and teeth.
+• Tenderness or discomfort: Plaque, tartar, and bacteria can make your gums and teeth feel sore or uncomfortable.

 Types of Periodontal Disease

-• Laser treatment – This can be used to reduce the size of the pockets between the teeth and the gums.
+Laser treatment: A laser can be used to reduce the area between your teeth and gums.

 Common Causes of Gum Disease